Improve your health by learning

 Although most research studies and recommendations have been focused on the amount of protein consumed per day, it is also important to note the newer research that is encouraging a change in protein quality, as well.
 Many Dietitians encourage patients with CKD to consume more plant proteins instead of animal proteins for a few main reasons:

-1. Diets higher in plant protein have been shown to cause less stress during kidney filtering than plant-based protein
+1. Diets higher in plant protein have been shown to cause less stress during kidney filtering than animal-based protein

 2. Plant-based proteins tend to help lower blood pressure better than a diet rich in animal-based proteins